MrYsLab/python_banyan/docs/example1.md

 'reply' messages.

 Line 41 establishes
-instance variables to keep track of the current message sequencing number in addition to the total messages sent.
+instance variables to keep track of the current message sequencing number and the total messages sent.
 Both are initialized to a value of 10.

 Line 44 publishes